aws/aws-cdk-rfcs/text/0031-integ-testing.md

 🤖 apptest can verify that your CDK app functions as expected, such as assertions against a public API endpoint.

-💨 apptest can be used to run smoke test against your production stack, and trigger a rollback when they fail.
+💨 run smoke test against your production stack, and trigger a rollback when they fail.

 🧑‍💻 Write tests in any CDK supported language, and execute them as part of your CI pipeline.